octo-technology/OpenTezos/docs/michelson/instructions.md

 #### SLICE

 The `SLICE` instruction provides a way to retrieve a part of a byte sequence.
-It takes three parameters:
+It takes expects following elements on top of the stack:
-- an `offset` parameter, indicating the beginning of the byte sequence
+- an `offset`, indicating the beginning of the byte sequence
-- a `length` parameter, indicating the size of the sub-sequence
+- a `length`, indicating the size of the sub-sequence
 - a `byte sequence` to slice

 It returns an optional byte sequence because the given offset and length may be out of bound.